15 helpful collaboration tools for remote (or flexible) teams

 ClickUp

-Project managers juggle many different schedules, tasks, and expectations, and it ain’t easy.
+Project managers must manage many different schedules, tasks, and expectations, and it isn’t easy.
 Depending on the size of the company, there are just too many people to keep track of.
 This is what sets ClickUp apart.

 Trello

-Most of the programs listed so far have functionality limited to their own features.
+Most programs listed so far have functionality limited to their own features.
 They do their own thing well, but they’re not designed for powerful integration with other programs.
 Trello is different.

 Along with being a great project management hub, Trello can integrate all kinds of different apps within its interface, making it the most inclusive and adaptable program on this list.

 Need to include a sales team on a project?
 Add a Salesforce task.
-Looking to casually brainstorm and generate ideas?
+Looking to brainstorm and generate ideas casually?
 Add a Miro board to a task and invite people to join.

-The APIs for software integration aren’t always free, so expect to pay for that luxury, but any company looking to have it all need look no further than Trello.
+The APIs for software integration aren’t always free, so expect to pay for that luxury, but any company looking to have it all needs to look no further than Trello.

 Jira

-So far we’ve mentioned project management tools that aren’t specific to software development.
-Most of them have some ability to cater to developers, but the layouts are simple and user-friendly.
+So far, we’ve mentioned project management tools that aren’t specific to software development.
+Most of them can cater to developers, but their layouts are simple and user-friendly.
 Not so with Jira.

-It’s not the easiest program for non-developers to use, but Jira’s unrivaled precision has kept it atop the list of software development apps for decades.
+Admittedly, non-developers may find Jira challenging to use.
+However, its unmatched precision has kept it at the top of software development apps for decades.

 GitHub